Common Names: Cat’s paw coral, pillar coral, branched sandpaper coral, shoehorn coral

 Range: Indo-West Pacific and Red Sea, including western, northern, and eastern coasts of Australia east to Tahiti, and north to southern Japan

 Natural Environment: This is a fairly common photosynthetic stony coral found in most shallow reef environments, especially where soft sand accumulates.
-It tends to form massive colonies with mixtures of flattened branches, columns, and/or irregular nodules, and is sometimes
+It tends to form massive colonies with mixtures of flattened branches, columns, and/or irregular nodules.

 Although fairly common in nature, it is only occasionally available in the trade.
 When found in local shops, it is sometimes misidentified as Porites sp.
 This is one of the easier-to-maintain photosynthetic stony corals--most experience with this species has proven that it's not overly fussy about water quality, available light, or even water movement.
 It seems to do well under fluorescent or metal halides of various intensities, and slow-to-moderate water movement seems to suit it quite nicely.